emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 Section 3 recalls a set of requirements established after the BoF in [charter-refinement].

-Section 4 recalls [rfc6988bis-green] requirements wich may fit to the GREEN WG.
+Section 4 recalls [rfc6988bis-green] requirements which may fit to the GREEN WG.
 They still have to be grouped in tables and set with individual priorities.

 Section 5 recalls the raw framework discussed during the BoF to illustrate the segmentation of the requirements in three core functions: discovery, monitoring, and control.
 Discovery functions involve identifying energy-managed networks, devices, and their components, as well as discovering the inventory of power components capabilities, optimization control capabilities, and nominal condition use.
 Monitoring functions encompass tracking power states, power attributes, energy consumption, network performance, and energy efficiency metrics.
 Control functions include managing energy-saving and optimization functions and the power states of energy-managed devices and their components.